craftcms/docs/docs/cloud/request-signing.md

 :::

 ::: tip
-If you are building a headless site, also follow the [Headless guide](headless.md) for required retry and caching behavior.
+If you are building a headless app, also follow the [Headless Apps guide](headless-apps.md) for required retry and caching behavior.
 :::